It depends. Who do you trust?

 Someone else

 Could someone else walk up to your computer and start using it?
-More pragmatically, of all the people in your home that might be able to, would they?
-Would they cause trouble by poking around in your signed-in accounts?
+More pragmatically, of the people in your home who can, would they cause trouble by poking around in your signed-in accounts?

 If the answer is yes, it’s a good idea to sign out when you’re done.
-At least sign out when you know you’ll be stepping away for a while.
+At least sign out when you know you’ll be stepping away for a while.1

-On the other hand, if you know no one would try to do something inappropriate, there’s really no need.
+On the other hand, if you know no one would try to do anything inappropriate, there’s really no need.

 It’s the latter scenario at my house: no one else is going to cause problems.